 Technically, you only need 2, one male and one female to start a population going.
 However, if you just use 2 then the chances of the male ever finding the female again are incredibly small.

-We suggest a minimum stocking density of 1 yabby per 10 square metres dam area or 100 which ever number is the greater.
+To ensure you get a sufficient mix of males and females, we suggest a minimum stocking density of 1 yabby per 10 square metres dam area or 100 which ever number is the greater.
 Up to 3 yabbies per 10 square metres will give you even better results.

 The yabby is mainly vegetarian and prefers fresh food but it commonly scavenges in the bottom detritus.
 The yabby is not averse to attacking